 Parenting Expert Sue Butler discusses what parents should do if their child is the victim of bullying.
 While it may seem like a good idea to suggest they hit back, there are other methods that will be safer alternative for your child.
 Watch the video to learn the three ways you can help your child avoid bullies.

-As LGBT relationships fight for recognition in our country, another topic is brought to the table: gay parenting.
-In this new video, a panel of relationship experts explores the issue of raising kids as a gay parent — and if it should even be an issue at all.
+As LGBT relationships fight for recognition in our country, people are starting to realize that there's nothing wrong with having a gay love story.
+But now, another topic is brought to the table: gay parenting.
+We explore the issue of raising kids as a gay parent — and if it should even be an issue at all.

 Your son or daughter approaches you and begs for the latest cellphone, tablet, mp3 player or laptop.
 Do you say "yes" and give in to their wants or do you hold out to teach them how to responsibly earn it on their own?
 More and more parents are giving into their kids' demands, and more and more kids are growing up into entitled adults.
 So how do we — as parents — stop the cycle?